ANF seizes 1.8 tons of drugs in 26 operations

 He was travelling to Madina by flight no. EY-232.
 In fifth operation, ANF Rawalpindi in collaboration with Motorway Police intercepted an unattended Toyota Corolla Car at Islamabad Lahore Motorway, Chakri, Rawalpindi and recovered two kg heroin, which was concealed in dash board of the car.

+As a result, an accused namely Sardar Ali, resident of Peshawar was arrested during the operation.
+In fifth operation, ANF Lahore intercepted a Honda CD-70 Motorcycle near Chan Da Qillah, Tehsil and District Gujranwala and recovered 24 kg Opium from personal possession of the two accused identified as Muhammad Saleem and Imran Ali both residents of Gujranwala.

+In sixth operation, ANF Lahore intercepted a Honda CD-70 motorcycle near Gajumatta Metro Bus Terminal, Ferozpur Road, Lahore and recovered 10.8 kg Opium from personal possession of the accused identified as Muhammad Sajjad, resident of Lahore.

-ANF Lahore recovered 5.1 kg heroin from two parcels, being sent to United Kingdom (UK) through a private courier office based at Allama Iqbal International Airport, Lahore.
-Seized drugs was concealed in 100 hammers.
+In seventh operation, ANF Lahore recovered 1.57 kg Heroin from two parcels being sent to UK through a private courier office based at Allama Iqbal International Airport, Lahore.
+Seized Heroin was concealed in 86 Bone Crackers.

+In eighth operation, ANF Lahore intercepted a Honda City Car near Khanewal Toll Plaza, Khanewal and recovered 22.8 kg hashish from secret cavities of the car.

+Resultantly, four accused identified as Shah Khalid, resident of Peshawar, Amin Khan, resident of Swabi, Umar Hayat, resident of Charsadda and Nasir Khan, resident of Rawalpindi were arrested during the operation.

 Islamabad: Anti Narcotics Force (ANF) Pakistan has seized 1.8 tons narcotics and arrested 30 persons involved in drug trafficking during its campaign against the menace across the country.